-- A recent test of a number of coral calcium supplements by an independant lab found one that contained excessive amounts of lead.
+- Tests on a number of coral calcium supplements by an independent lab identified one that contained excessive amounts of lead.

 For Healthcare Professionals

 Corals contain 20% calcium and 10% magnesium by weight.
-This ratio compares favorably to the recommended daily allowances of these two minerals (3).
-Studies suggest that concomitant magnesium intake has an additive effect on calcium absorption.
-Therefore, greater calcium absorption and bioavailability may result from coral calcium supplementation, but no other benefits have been shown over other calcium supplements (1).
+This ratio is comparable to the recommended daily allowances of these two minerals (3).

 In postmenopausal animal models of bone loss, coral calcium increased both bone-forming (osteocalcin, P1NP, ALP) and bone-resorption (Trap5b, CTX) markers to protect against post-ovariectomy bone loss, but effects were largely similar to those with calcium carbonate (9).